 It became alive.

-The Harrison house grew louder.
-There were arguments over homework, wet towels left on bathroom floors, cereal bowls abandoned in the sink, braces clicking across hallways, and, later, the astonishing sound of running—brief at first, cautious, then real.
+There were arguments over homework, wet towels left on floors, cereal bowls abandoned in sinks, braces clicking through hallways, and later — after years of work — the astonishing sound of running.

 “You should be asleep,” William said.